-Since the farm-in arrangement with Nido was not yet finalized, the JV agreed to submit a provisional work program and budget of USD 152,810 to comply with the extended deadline on the submission of the 2023 WP&B given by the DOE.
-A final WP&B will be submitted once a firm proposal for a 2023 WPB is submitted by Nido under a farm-in and approved by the JV.
+The farm-in negotiation with Nido is still ongoing.
+Since the farm-in arrangement has yet to be finalized, the JV agreed to submit a provisional work program and budget of USD 152,810 to comply with the extended deadline on the submission of the 2023 WP&B given by the DOE.